gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 1. Do not initialize the repo with a README, gitignore, or license

 :::info
 For a simple proof of concept, the default repo configuration will suffice.
-Before using these repositories in a production environment, we recommend setting up a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) for your `main` branch.
+Before using this repository in a production environment, we recommend setting up a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) for your `main` branch.
 At a minimum, we recommend enabling requiring a pull request before merging with at least one reviewer required.
 :::

 ### Use boilerplate to generate code